CART

 Find your printer (or the printer you are thinking of buying) on Amazon.
 Take the HP ENVY Photo 7855 All in One Photo Printer for example.
 You will probably scan the page to see what it will print, but you’ll soon find out its hiding from you!

 Do a search for the “Specification sheet”, and click to open the PDF (See Screenshot below).
-I have noticed that some printers don’t have the specifications listed.
-In that case, you will likely have to do more digging on the HP website, or whatever company the printer is from.
+I have also found it under “Product Documentation”.
+However, I have noticed that some printers don’t have either of these listed.
+In that case, you’ll likely have to do more digging on the HP website, or whatever company your printer is from.

 Once you click to open the PDF, you need to find the “Media Weight Supported” or something similar.
 See on the screenshot below that this printer supports up to 72 lbs of paper weight.